codio/knowledge/source/instructors/admin/integration/commoncartridge.rst

 Allows you to export the `Common Cartridge 1.3 <http://www.imsglobal.org/cc/ccv1p3/imscc_Overview-v1p3.html>`_ data for the course to then use within your LMS system to import details of the assignments in your Codio courses.

 1. Navigate to the **Courses** page and select the course to open it.
-2. Click the **LTI/LMS** tab and then in the **LTI/LMS Connections** area, click to **Common Cartridge** the common cartridge information
+2. Click the **LTI/LMS** tab and then in the **LTI/LMS Connections** area, click to **Common Cartridge** the common cartridge information.

    .. image:: /img/common-cartridge.png
       :alt: Common Cartridge Export

 ..
 Important:: If working with Canvas, each assignment within your LMS still needs to be configured.
-Refer to the :ref:`system specific instructions <system-specific-directions>` for your LMS system
+Refer to the :ref:`system specific instructions <system-specific-directions>` for your LMS system.

 **See Also:**
 - :ref:`Export Assignment Data <export-assignment>` to export individual assignment workspaces.